USCbiostats/software-dev/happy_scientist/seminars/2023-10-12-Copilot-with-R/README.md

 # Folder for CoPilot Happy Scientist material

-The first presentation is the file Copilot With R.pdf
+The first presentation (general background) is the file "Copilot With R.pdf" The second presentation (underlying models) is the file "GPT and Transformer.pdf"